 How is the Certificate offered?

-Thanks to generous support from the Conrad N. Hilton Foundation and MACC’s scholarships, tuition cost for the Certificate in Intercultural Ministry Formation program is free to the participating sister.
-In addition, a $1,200 stipend is given to each sister to support her studies during the two-year program.
-Students take up to 15 credits, or 5 classes, per year including one during the summer.
-Sisters are responsible for books and/or other non-tuition required materials needed for the program.
+Thanks to generous support from the Conrad N. Hilton Foundation and MACC’s scholarships, tuition cost for the Certificate in Intercultural Ministry Formation program was free to the participating sister.
+In addition, a $1,000 stipend was given to each sister to support her studies during the two-year program.
+Students took up to 15 credits, or 5 classes, per year including one during the summer.
+Sisters were responsible for books and/or other non-tuition required materials needed for the program.

 What study areas are included?